gstro/effective-scala/src/main/tut/effective-scala.md

 # Why Scala?
 - JVM and Java Libraries
-- Strong Type System
+- Sophisticated Type System
-- Functional (with some effort)
+- Functional (with little effort)
 - Approachable

 ---

 # (Type) Safety
 - Illegal States
+  - Use the most specific types available
     - Refined
   - Algebraic Data Types
+  - Phantom types?
 - If you feel like you're fighting the compiler, there's likely a better way
-- Phantom types?
-- Use the most specific types available

 ---